Special Programs of Study

 At Bryant students learn to compete in a global economy.
 And there is no better way to learn about the world than to study abroad.

-Bryant’s study abroad opportunities include a two week experience, a regular semester, or a summer or winter term program.
+Bryant’s study abroad opportunities include a two week experience, academic term programs (regular, winter, or summer) and travel components with selected academic courses.
 Students have the chance to become proficient in another language, begin to cultivate a global perspective, and take courses unique to a location and/or culture, while enjoying experiences in a different culture.

 Bryant offers sponsored study abroad programs in most regions of the world, through partner relationships with the following organizations: